Ever kick yourself for not planning ahead financially or for making purchases you later regretted?

-It’s easy to make a few missteps when you’re first starting out and still learning how to stick to a budget.
+It’s easy to make a few missteps when you’re first starting out and learning how to stick to a budget.

 Although there are a few things other generations can learn from Millennials, here’s a look at four all-too-common money mistakes Millennials make, along with tips on what to do instead.

 Mistake #1: Forgoing health insurance

 The Affordable Care Act (ACA) has expanded access to health insurance for those who may not have employer-sponsored plans.

 However, a survey by Princeton Survey Research Associates International found roughly one in four adults aged 18 to 29 do not have health insurance.
 That’s twice the rate of all other adults!

 Uninsured Americans may face penalties come tax time.
 But more importantly, a single accident or illness could cost tens of thousands of dollars in out-of-pocket medical costs.

 That’s a gamble most people can’t afford to take.